 Our vision and mission

 The Bioengineering & Organoids Technology (BET) platform is a new platform of EPFL School of Life Sciences.
-The BET platform is currently being established at the AGORA Cancer Research Center in Lausanne.
+It is located at the AGORA Cancer Research Center in Lausanne.

-The BET platform aims to serve as a bidirectional bridge between the biomedical and EPFL research communities.
-Our aim is to develop and share expertise in the space of translational bioengineering.
+The BET platform serves as a bi-directional bridge between the biomedical and EPFL research communities by developing and sharing expertise in the field of translational bioengineering.

-While primarily focused on the needs of the cancer research community, the BET platform aims to enable innovation, support research and federate the wider interdisciplinary community active in translational bioengineering.
+While primarily focused on the needs of the cancer research community, the BET platform is dedicated to enabling innovation, supporting research, and federating the broader interdisciplinary community active in translational bioengineering.

 Work in the platform is underpinned by a research and development function which undertakes continual improvement in order to introduce new techniques and to increase capacity and quality of existing ones.